Logo

 Men are more likely to be hospitalized, visit an emergency room, or die from a brain injury than women, particularly in the teen and young adult age group.
 They are more likely to suffer from an injury because of risky behavior.
 In general, they are more likely to be involved in a motor vehicle accident, sports accident, violent exchange, or workplace accident.
 Car insurance companies often charge young men a higher premium than women because of the statistics on injury.

 Many brain injury accidents are completely avoidable.
 Simple precautions can lessen the impact of the injury or prevent it altogether.
 Recovery from a brain injury is different for everyone, making brain injuries a very specific traumatic experience.
-If you or a loved one has suffered from a brain injury in an accident, reach out to the Dallas brain injury attorney at The Benton Law Firm to learn more about taking action against the responsible party.
+If you or a loved one has suffered from a brain injury in an accident, reach out to the Dallas brain injury attorney at Benton Accident & Injury Lawyers to learn more about taking action against the responsible party.

 Ready to get the help you deserve?
 Call (214) 777-7777 or